 Your Companion for Deleted Files Recovery

 2. Ensure that your external drive is plugged into your computer.
-Select the drive from the list of devices and click Search for Lost Data.selecting hard drive on disk drill
+Select the drive from the list of devices, then click Search for Lost Data.Scanning the unrecognized HDD

 using chkdsk in cmd